NATURE NOTES

 than the neighbouring towns, there is little obvious evidence for visitors.

-The large Norman church of St. Mary de Haura dominates the town centre,
+The large Norman church of St. Mary de Haura dominates

-Museum dates back to the 14th century.
+now the Marlipins Museum dates back to the 14th

 St.

-Mary de Haura Church from the SE
+Mary de Haura Church

 Stately